Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data

 \subsection{Detector overview}

-The layout of the baseline CEPC detector design is shown in FIG~\ref{fig:geometry}~\cite{wang2024refTDR}.
-It is designed following the particle flow principle~\cite{ruan2014arbornewapproachparticle}, which emphasizes on the separation of final state particles and measures each final state particle in the most suited sub-detector.
-From innermost layer to the outermost layer of the detector layout, the CEPC detector consists of a three-layer double sided silicon detector used for vertex reconstruction, a three-layer silicon based inner tracker, a TPC detector, a layer of silicon outer tracker, a silicon-tungsten sampling electromagnetic calorimeter, a steel-glass resistive plate chambers sampling hadronic calorimeter, a 3-Tesla superconducting solenoid and a flux return yoke embedded with a muon detector.
+The layout of the baseline CEPC detector design is shown in Fig.~\ref{fig:geometry}~\cite{thecepcstudygroup2025cepcreftdr}.
+It is designed following the particle flow principle~\cite{ruan2014arbornewapproachparticle}, which emphasizes the separation of final state particles and measures each final state particle in the most suitable sub-detector.
+From the innermost to the outermost layer, the CEPC detector consists of a three-layer double-sided silicon detector used for vertex reconstruction, a three-layer silicon-based inner tracker, a TPC detector, a silicon outer tracker layer, a silicon-tungsten sampling electromagnetic calorimeter, a steel-glass hadronic calorimeter based on resistive plate chambers, a 3~T superconducting solenoid and a flux return yoke embedded with a muon detector.